transloadit/uppy/website/src/_posts/2020-03-custom-providers.md

 published: false
 ---

-In this post we will be going through a step by step tutorial on how to develop, and add custom providers to Uppy and Companion.
+In this post we will be going through a step by step tutorial on how to develop, and add custom [providers](https://uppy.io/docs/providers/) to Uppy and Companion.
 For the purpose of this tutorial we will be building a custom provider for [Unsplash](https://unsplash.com/).

 <!--more-->

+## What are Provider Plugins?

+> Provider plugins help you connect to your accounts with remote file providers such as Dropbox, Google Drive, Instagram and remote URLs

+Please see [here](https://uppy.io/docs/providers/) for more info on Provider Plugins

 Creating a custom provider composes of two parts; **Custom Companion Provider** and **Custom Uppy Plugin**